 I frequently run into my neighbor John in the yard.
 Last evening, while watching the dogs play, we talked about the protective actions taken in the Great Lakes to limit the diversion of fresh water to far-off places, something everyone in my area is against.
-That led to a discussion about the environmental groups who are leading the fight, such as the World Wildlife Federation.
+That led to a discussion about the environmental groups that are leading the fight, such as the National Wildlife Federation.

 John said, "Well, you know some of those green groups just go too far; they are obsessive."
 I agreed with John but said I thought that was because they had to be.
 The combined power of the all the industries and governments that had conspired to make such a mess of the Great Lakes requires a bunch of very loud, obnoxious people overdoing it on a regular basis to get anyone's attention.